 In 1952, at the peak of the epidemic, polio had infected nearly 60,000 children and more than 3000 died.
 By comparison, approximately a year’s worth of comparable statistics for the COVID-19 pandemic showed that more than 32 million people were reported infected and there had been more than 573,00 deaths.
 Between 1955 and 1962, more than 400 million doses of the polio vaccine were distributed, reducing the cases of polio by 90%.

-As can be seen, there is a huge disparity between the way information was shared for polio and how COVID-19 information is shared today, as well as how much of it is available.
+As can be seen, there is a huge disparity between the way information was shared for polio and how COVID-19 information is shared today (as of October 2021), as well as how much of it is available.
 Perhaps Operation Warp Speed was not an ideal name for the project to spearhead vaccine development because it actually sounded like speed was prioritized over everything else.